 The last three Malla rulers of Bhaktapur were Jitamitra Malla, Bhupatindra Malla, and Ranjit Malla.
 These rulers played key roles in building the palaces and temples of Durbar Square.

-This city was founded in the 12th century by King Ananda Malla.
-Many other monarchs ruled over this little space until Prithvi Narayan Shah invaded this city during the reign of Ranjit Malla.
+Bhaktapur was there before King Ananda Dev made it the capital of the then Nepalmandal.
+Instead, the time denoted the beginning of the Malla era in Bhaktapur.
+Many other kings ruled over this little space until Prithvi Narayan Shah invaded this city during the reign of Ranjit Malla.

 In 1744, Prithvi Narayan Shah, descendent of Dravya Shah, who was the founder of the Gorkha dynasty, began a conquest march in the Kathmandu Valley, capturing and unifying Kathmandu, Patan, Bhaktapur, and the smaller towns of the Valley under one rule.